NemGame/libloader/documentation/js/vector.md

 - length  |    returns the length of the Vector
 - normalized    |    returns the normalized value of the Vector
 - rounded       |    returns a new Vector with it's own values rounded to the nearest integer
+- floor         |    returns a new Vector with it's own values rounded down
+- ceil          |    returns a new Vector with it's own values rounded up
 - self          |    returns a copy of itself
 - radian        |    returns it's direction in radians
 - fok           |    returns it's direction in degrees